 Key strategic objectives and the timetable for accomplishing them are presented in the Strategy Matrix (Figures 2.2-3 and 2.2-4).
 Goals have been established and are presented in Figure 2.2-4.
-The most important 2005 goals are (1) maintaining a 15% growth rate per year in new service results through the establishment of a local community college on-campus restaurant and an increase in catering, take-out, and Dinner Delivery Service income; (2) an increase in the customer satisfaction rate to 96.5% through a variety of actions, including the use of technology to provide better customer service; and (3) an increase in the occupancy rate to 85% through better use of facilities.
+The most important 2005 goals are (1) maintaining a 15% growth rate per year in new service results through the establishment of a local community college on-campus restaurant and an increase in catering, take-out, and Dinner Delivery Service income; (2) increasing the customer satisfaction rate to 96.5% through a variety of actions, including the use of technology to provide better customer service; and (3) increasing the occupancy rate to 85% through better use of facilities.